surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 **2.**   Select the Layout using drop-down list.

-**3.** To add Reports to layout selected, Select the grid and click on report you wish to add or Click on **Add** link available next to report name under work space.
+**3.** To add Reports to layout selected, use Search option to choose the report Select the grid and click on report you wish to add or Click on **Add** link available next to report name under work space.

 **4.** To Add Global Filters to the dashboard, Click on **Add Global Filters** Button.